Prajwal264/youtube-clone/README.md

   </a>
 </p>

-> A Next.js application used to collect and display survey info.
+> A Next.js application used to collect and display youtube data info.

 ## Install